nstbayless/CV3-controls/README.md

 ### About this hack

-This hack modernizes the control scheme of Castlevania 3 to make it less frustrating to people used to tighter controls, including giving the player more control while jumping.

 > A godsend for CV3.
 Makes this frustrating game
 > tons more bearable and I recommend it if CV3’s
 > clunky controls pissed you off, which of course,